The-Ticking-Clockwork/NULID/README.md

 `-d:nulidNoLocks`: Disables any usage of locks within the program.

-The JS backend automatically defines `-d:nulidNoLocks` while Nimscript defines both of these flags.
+The JS backend automatically defines `-d:nulidNoLocks`.

 ## Usage